Friedrich Freiherr Kress von Kressenstein: Caucasus

 In the middle of 1918, with the Ottoman-German alliance breaking down, Kress von Kressenstein was sent with a small German force to Georgia, that was protected by Germany after its independence.
 He helped to frustrate the Red Army's invasion of the Georgian region Abkhazia.

 Later life

-Kress von Kressenstein retired from the German army in 1929 and died in Munich in 1948.
+Kress von Kressenstein remained in the post-war Reichswehr, advanced to the rank of General der Artillerie and became the commander-in-chief of Group Command 2 in Kassel in January 1928.
+He retired in 1929 and died in Munich in 1948.

 He wrote in several articles about his experiences in the Ottoman army and the Caucasus, and published in 1938 a full book about the war in the Sinai, Jerusalem and Gaza.

-At least two of his articles have been translated to English.
-'The Campaign in Palestine from the Enemy's Side', published in the Royal United Services Institute Journal, and his 1936 article about the 'war in the desert', in which he discussed also the use of poison gas in war, both in the Sinai Desert during World War I and in the Italian conquest of Ethiopia (called Abyssinia at the time).
+At least two of his articles have been translated into English: 'The Campaign in Palestine from the Enemy's Side', published in the Royal United Services Institute Journal; and his 1936 article about the 'war in the desert', in which he discussed also the use of poison gas in war, both in the Sinai Desert during World War I and in the Italian conquest of Ethiopia (called Abyssinia at the time).
 His memoirs My Mission in Caucasus were published posthumously in 2001 in Tbilisi, Georgia.